NickGuerrero/cti-sys/gas_logic/README.md

 * Mocking event objects is difficult without a dedicated library
 * A new test env would need to be added to the repository
 * The Google Apps Script runtime may differ from regular node environment

+# TODOs
-TODO: It's possible to test, if anyone is interested in fixing this, please introduce the issue.
+* It's possible to test, if anyone is interested in fixing this, please introduce the issue.
+* This code could use improvements from someone with more JS experience.
+Would appreciate more clarity and succintness.